Gunasekhar0027/AppDocs/ExtremeCalculator/privacy_policy.md

 ## Internet
 - We need Internet access to get data for currency coversion.
 ## Storage
-- We need storage access to store calculation history.
+- We need Storage access to store calculation history.